 Nan Gyi Thoke

 Nan gyi thoke is a dry noodle dish, essentially a salad made with rice noodles.
 The dish is said to have originated in Mandalay.
 This salad mainly consists of thick rice noodles (made with rice flour, available in a variety of sizes, from wide to round), chicken pieces, hard-boiled eggs, onions and bean sprouts.
 The mixture of chili oil and roasted chickpea flour is the main seasoning.
 Usually, broth and pickles are served together as side dishes.
-This is one of the most famous dishes in Burmese cuisine, and you can easily find vendors selling this noodle dish in the streets and markets of Yangon.
+This is one of the most famous dishes in Burmese cuisine, and you can easily find vendors selling this noodle dish on the streets or at the markets, in Yangon.

 Shan-style noodles are one of Myanmar’s most famous authentic traditional dishes, a light rice noodles that are very popular in the area, and you shouldn’t miss them during your trip to Burma.
 It’s mainly a combination of pepper-flavored rice noodles, tomatoes and chicken paste.
 In most cases, roasted sesame and garlic oil are the main seasonings.
 Shan-style noodles are relatively simple compared to most Burmese noodle dishes, but they will impress you too.